mercwar/AVIS-DATALAKE/README.md

 Includes:

-* `index.avis` routing map
+- `index.avis` routing map
-* Memory block dispatch logic
+- memory block dispatch logic
-* Artifact resolution paths
+- artifact resolution paths

-This is where incoming requests are mapped to specific datalake memory regions.
+This is where incoming requests are mapped to **specific datalake memory regions**.

 ---